Likhit-Sakhare/CODECRAFT_AD_03/README.md

 #### **Animations and Time Tracking**
   - You can see a smooth UI animations where numbers slide in from the right and exit to the left, creating a seamless transition effect.
-  - The stopwatch displays hours, minutes, seconds, and milliseconds.
+  - The stopwatch displays hours, minutes, and seconds.

 #### **Intuitive controls**
   - The stopwatch has a Play/Pause button from which you can play or pause the stopwatch.